Pre-booking is essential. Please don’t leave it until the last minute as we may not have availability. Plan the matings, book the scan!

 The ultrasound beam is produced by small crystals which are housed within a transducer (the probe).
 These crystals both produce the sound (by expanding or contracting when an electric current is applied to them) and receive the returning sound beam and convert it back into an electrical signal.
 The electrical impulses produced by the returning sound are then converted into a picture on a small screen.
 The picture produced on the screen is referred to as an image.
 The ultrasound crystals produce many rapid pulses of ultrasound which allow images to be continually updated on the screen so that movement of organs or pups in utero can be seen.
 This is called real-time ultrasonography.

 When a beam of ultrasound is directed into the body from an ultrasound machine, the sound travels through tissue until it meets an obstruction.
 At this point some sound continues on its original path, whilst some is reflected back (an echo) to the ultrasound machine.
 The speed of sound within the body is almost constant; therefore by measuring the time taken for the echo to return to the machine, the distance between the ultrasound machine and the tissue obstruction can be calculated.
-This calculation is done by complicated electronics within the machine and the information is displayed on the ultrasound machine’screen.
+This calculation is done by complicated electronics within the machine and the information is displayed on the ultrasound machine’s screen.

 Ultrasound pictures are black and white with varying shades of grey.
 The brightness of the image is related to the degree of sound reflection.
 If most of the ultrasound beam is reflected back to the transducer, the images appear white on the screen.
 When little of the sound is reflected back, the images appear darker shades of grey or black.
 Very dense structures such as bone reflect nearly all of the sound beam and produce bright white images.
 Gasses such as air (found in the lungs and some areas of the gastrointestinal tract) do not allow the transmission of ultrasound and also appear white on the screen.
 Conversely, most fluids allow sound to be easily transmitted; they appear black on the ultrasound screen

 We use a highly portable scanner which is a digital veterinary ultrasound imaging system which uses advanced imaging technology housed in a portable machine that incorporates a 10.1″ high-resolution monitor.
 Our scanner uses B, B/B, B/M and M image modes and has the latest THI capabilities.
-We use a microconvex transducer (non-vibrating) with this machine with a variable scanning frequency of 2.5 – 7.5MHz so our machine is suitable for all breeds of dogs and cats.
+We use a micro-convex transducer (non-vibrating) with this machine with a variable scanning frequency of 2.5 – 7.5MHz so our machine is suitable for all breeds of dogs and cats.